Isaac-Ayanda/Vul-mgt-with-Nessus/README.md

 # Vulnerability Management Lab Project with Nessus
-#### In this lab, I introduce vulnerabilities to the system environment and make concerted and continous efforts to scan for vulnerabilities in the system and perform remediation processes in order to lower susceptibility.
+#### In this lab, I introduced vulnerabilities to the system environment and made concerted and continuous efforts to scan for vulnerabilities and performed remediation processes in order to lower susceptibility.
 ## Objective

 - Prepare Nessus Vulnerability Management Scanner